freakdudette/resdecorator/README.md

 Using this library you can just hook into the mechanism that resolves string ids so that each time you set it for the text (or hint) tag in the XML or by calling Context#getString your custom logic could overwrite the default string or decorate it.

+## Disclaimer
+The current version decorates the access of strings from resources.
+Future versions will add the same approach for all resources accessible via the *Resources* class.

 ## Getting Started

 Add it in your root build.gradle at the end of repositories: